jseusx/CSCI4120/HW1_KNN/README.md

 **Email:** Jimenezsanchezj18@students.ecu.edu

 ## Quick Start:
-Before running the program, make sure that the "iris.data" file is installed in the same directory.<br>
-Additionally, make sure that all libraries needed are installed from "requirements.txt".
+Before running the program, make sure that all libraries needed are installed from "requirements.txt".
 It includes these libraries:
 ```
 scipy
 numpy